tsgrissom/Groundskeeper-Plugin/README.md

 Groundskeeper is a Spigot plugin which serves to clear the ground of dropped items in a more intelligent way.

 Groundskeeper will avoid removing more valuable items by default.
-It will

 ### Plugin Integrations